Livedo racemosa

-Livedo racemosa is a skin condition with persistent red or violet discoloration, characterised by a broken, branched, discontinuous and irregular pattern.
+Livedo racemosa is a skin condition with persistent red or violet discoloration, characterised by a broken, branched, discontinuous, and irregular pattern.
 It can be restricted to the limbs or diffuse.
 It is usually the first sign of a systemic vascular disorder.
+Many cases do not have a clear cause.
+Other diagnoses associated with livido racemosa include Sneddon's syndrome, cutaneous polyarteritis nodosa, and systemic lupus erythematosus.